LukDrey/eDNA_teaching_2023/README.md

 ```

-> :memo: **Question 9:** What are chimeric sequences?
+> :memo: **Question 12:** What are chimeric sequences?

-Merge the resulting tables so we have one ASV table for all fungi from the three technical replicates.
+Now we can merge the resulting tables so we have one ASV table for all fungi from the three technical replicates.

 ```{r, eval = F}
 # Merge the two ASV tables.